mobify/iterstuff/README.md

         it = Lookahead(enumerate(iterable))

         while not it.atend:
-            # Yield a generator that will yield up to
-            # 'size' elements from 'it'.

-            # Set the start_count by checking the count value
+            # Set the end_count using the count value
             # of the next element.
             end_count = it.peek[0] + size

+            # Yield a generator that will then yield up to
+            # 'size' elements from 'it'.
             yield (
                 element
                 for counter, element in repeatable_takewhile(